CDMonsalveA/estateSearch/docs/uk/README.md

   - [ ] solicitorFee: The solicitor fee of the property.
   - [ ] otherFees: The other fees of the property.
   <!-- Other Costs -->
+  - [ ] councilTax: The council tax of the property.
   - [ ] ServiceCharge: The service charge of the property.
   - [ ] groundRent: The ground rent of the property.
   - [ ] insuranceCost: The insurance cost of the property.